Rory-Reid/Basemix/docs/publishing.md

 First amend the following files:

-- Basemix.UI.csproj - The `<ApplicationDisplayVersion>` needs to be the full 4-part version string.
+- Basemix.csproj - The `<ApplicationDisplayVersion>` needs to be the full 4-part version string.
 You cannot change the last digit, so in the format `w.x.y.z` only `z` cannot be changed.
-- Basemix.UI/Platforms/Windows/Package.appxmanifest - The Identity needs to be setup with the correct Name, Publisher and Version number (matching the display version in the csproj) and the `<Properties>` node needs to have suitable display names for the application and publisher.
+- Basemix/Platforms/Windows/Package.appxmanifest - The Identity needs to be setup with the correct Name, Publisher and Version number (matching the display version in the csproj) and the `<Properties>` node needs to have suitable display names for the application and publisher.

 As new versions are released, only the `<ApplicationDisplayVersion>` and `<Identity Version="">` should require amendment.